 - The coherent management of pupil groupings (whether in mixed ability groups or ability sets) and recognition that whilst there may be a higher concentration of gifted and talented pupils in some groups there will be pupils who have gifts and talents in all groups. - The provision of opportunities for gifted and talented pupils to work with pupils of similar ability.
-This is very rare but may mean that it is appropriate for pupils to work with older pupils often in the next year group.
-These children need to be at least two years beyond their peers. - Mentoring and additional provision for pupils of exceptional ability.
+This is very rare but may mean that it is appropriate for pupils to work with older pupils often in the next year group. - Mentoring and additional provision for pupils of exceptional ability.